mui/material-ui/docs/src/pages/getting-started/support/support.md

 The support available on the Community plan is mostly made possible thanks to people like you: the community.
 It's described in more detail in the above section.
 The maintainers of Material-UI focuses on solving the root issues, not direct support.

 The Pro plan allows developers to license extra features that are challenging to find in the OSS space.
-The maintainers of Material-UI are providing support on these paid features, aiming for a similar quality of experience to the one provided by the community on the MIT parts. however no SLAs are provided.
+The maintainers of Material-UI provide support for these paid features.
+They aim for a similar quality of experience to the one provided by the community on the open-source modules however no SLAs are provided.

 The Premium plan goes one step further by providing SLAs on the quality of the support.